steeply/gbot-trader/readme.md

-LOG_PATH                    | A custom path to the directory with the log (default: false) RESTART_TRADER_TIME         | How many seconds to wait before re-querying the data after network errors (default: 5) NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false)
+LOG_PATH                    | A custom path to the directory with the log (default: false) RESTART_TRADER_TIME         | How many seconds to wait before re-querying the data after network errors (default: 5) NOTIFICATION_ERROR_COUNT    | The number of errors in 5 minutes for notification (default: false) EXCHANGE_FEE                | The Commission for transactions of the exchange (default: 0.25) DELAY_REQUEST_API           | The delay of requests to the API in milliseconds (default: 500)

 > Option **NODE_ENV=production** includes:
   1. notification about the start of a Telegram bot.